jefferyq2/ae5-rstudio/README.md

 may take a bit longer to start as the additional image layers are retrieved.

-To verify that the new image is being utilized, launch a session and verify that the following files/directories are present:
+To verify that the new image is being utilized, launch a session and verify that there is content in the directory `/usr/lib/rstudio-server/`.
-- `/opt/continuum/.Rprofile`
-- `/opt/continuum/scripts/start_rstudio.sh`
-- `/opt/continuum/scripts/rsession.sh`
-- `/usr/lib/rstudio-server/`

 ### 3. Update the UI configuration to incude the RStudio option